-This is is a list of the collision investigation modules you can study as standalone courses.
-They are listed by credit level.
+This is is a list of the collision investigation modules that form the degree.
+On this page they are listed by their value in credits.

 |Course Title (Code)||Level||Credits|